presents

 - stabilizers of the shoulder:

-- muscular stabilizers:
+- dynamic / muscular stabilizers

 - static stabilizers

-- anteroinferior glenohumeral ligament:
+- anteroinferior glenohumeral ligament

 - mechanism of anterior dislocations: